Rosie and the Originals: Departure from Highland Records

 After leaving Highland Records, Hamlin recorded a full-length album with guitarist Noah Tafolla for Brunswick Records and toured with the label's other artists under her solo name.
 Hamlin and Tafolla married and had two children together.
 Their son Joey Tafolla is a guitarist best known for his solo career in the 1980s, and for being a member of the band Jag Panzer.
 In 1963, Hamlin retired from singing to spend time with her family.
 She returned to record singles in 1969 and again in 1973, performing occasionally throughout the 1970s and 1980s and more regularly throughout the 1990s and 2000s, which included performances at Madison Square Garden in 2002.

 Later years

 In 1995, Rosie & the Originals were portrayed in the film My Family, performing "Angel Baby."
 Hamlin's part was played by Jeanette Jurado of the group Expose.
 In 1996, Linda Ronstadt recorded a version of "Angel Baby" for her album Dedicated to the One I Love.

 In 1999, Ace Records released The Best of Rosie & the Originals, including all the Highland tracks as well as Brunswick recordings and unreleased tracks.
 The following year, the label released the album Angel Baby Revisited, with previously unreleased material.
 In 2002, Hamlin performed "Angel Baby" on a PBS-TV program, Red White & Rock.
 Hamlin died in Belen, New Mexico on March 30, 2017, aged 71.
+Two years later, Noah Tafolla died in Napa, California on September 9, 2019, aged 76.

+In November 2025, cleaned up stereo mixes of "Angel Baby" and "Lonely Blue Nights" were released presenting both in stereo for the first time.Both were released as part of a new 2025 compilation album titled Rosie Forever!.
+In June 2026, weeks prior to what would have been Hamlin's eighty-first birthday, Hamlin's estate released a brand new stereo version of "Angel Baby" along with a brand new first time stereo mix release of "My Darling Forever".